DR Congo beat Jamaica to reach World Cup via intercontinental finals

 - list 4 of 4Pakistan cricketer Shah’s post on Chief Minister Nawaz costs him $71,000

-The former England under-21 international bundled the ball over the line from a corner in the 100th minute but had to wait for more than minute while it was checked for a possible handball before being confirmed as a goal.
+The former England under-21 international bundled the ball over the line from a corner in the 100th minute, but had to wait for more than a minute while it was checked for a possible handball before being confirmed as a goal.

 “We made it very difficult for ourselves, perhaps the occasion got the better of us,” said Tuanzebe, who now plays his club football for Burnley in the English Premier League.